 An FBA is generally understood to be an individualized evaluation of a student to assist in determining eligibility and/or the nature and extent of the special education and related services that the student needs, including the need for a Behavior Intervention Plan (BIP).
 As such, in most cases, parental consent is required for an FBA.
 See [EVALUATION PROCEDURES], [CONSENT FOR INITIAL EVALUATION] and [CONSENT FOR REEVALUATION].
 The FBA will provide the ARD Committee with information regarding the function of the student's behavior, factors that may trigger certain behavior, and interventions identified to decrease negative behaviors and increase appropriate behaviors.
-This information will be reviewed by the ARD Committee when developing a BIP and or behavior goals or accommodations for the student.
+The ARD Committee will review this information when developing a BIP and or behavior goals or accommodations for the student.